fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 After introducing the code, let's take a look at the actual running effect.
 For example:

 - Sample code has been downloaded locally
-- TDengine has been installed on the same machine
+- DThouse has been installed on the same machine
 - All the databases, STables and sub-tables required by the example have been created

 You can compile and start the sample program by executing the following command in the directory where the sample code is located: